sohamkhanna08/Satellite-Imagery-CNN-Defense/README.md

 ## Introduction

-Satellite image classification plays a crucial role in defense applications such as border surveillance, terrain monitoring, and strategic planning.
+Satellite image classification plays a crucial role in defence applications such as border surveillance, terrain monitoring, and strategic planning.
 This project leverages deep learning, particularly CNNs, to classify satellite images into ten categories: AnnualCrop, Forest, HerbaceousVegetation, Highway, Industrial, Pasture, PermanentCrop, Residential, River, and SeaLake — all of which are vital for military terrain intelligence.

 ## Dataset